 Treatment of plagiocephaly in adults and older children

-From the age of 2, it is more difficult to solve any postural cranial deformation with the use of an orthopedic band such as the DOC BAND that we talked about before, because they no longer have an effect.
+After the age of 2 years, it is more difficult to solve any postural cranial deformity with the use of a orthopedic helmet such as the DOC Band®.

 Surgery is usually the only possible solution to treat plagiocephaly in adults, although the operation is somewhat tedious and many doctors are not willing to take that kind of risk.

 We always advise parents to change the position of their babies very early to prevent the appearance of cranial deformities.

 This involves varying the position in which the child plays, sits or sleeps to relieve pressure on the back of the skull.

 Repositioning is usually successful in the treatment of mild cases of plagiocephaly, but when it is insufficient, a helmet is used to correct the deformity.

 As babies grow and begin to move more independently, around 14 months, the bones of the skull begin to harden and this method also becomes ineffective.